elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 “Michel Angelo,” continued our essayist, “seems as as strong as the elements in their power,--and Fra Angelico as beautiful as the flowers in the woods.”

 Our next article was by Miss [Emma Fenwick] Brent, on, “Two Italian Writers,--Petrarch and Bocaccio.”
-She spoke of the works done in the days that knew not paper and gunpowder, when the compas was not fully known to sailors, and the ships of the Northmen were directed by the flight of ravens, who were taken into the ship when it set sail, and let loose
+She spoke of the works done in the days that knew not paper and gunpowder, when the compas[s] was not fully known to sailors, and the ships of the Northmen were directed by the flight of ravens, who were taken into the ship when it set sail, and let loose

 [89]

 after the voyage began.
-But the orientals, the Chinese—Miss Brent’s favorite orientals—had long known of the compass, among other things of value; and they made long voyages,--even, it is not said to our own American coasts.
+But the orientals, the Chinese—Miss Brent’s favorite orientals—had long known of the compass, among other things of value; and they made long voyages,--even, it is now said, to our own American coasts.

 In telling us of the rich and beautiful republic of Florence in the fourteenth century, Miss Brent spoke of the Florentine love of beauty in its various manifestations.
-She then of that time when, if Florence and De Medici were not convertible terms, a Medici might at least say: “I am the State.”
+She then [spoke] of that time when, if Florence and De Medici were not convertible terms, a Medici might at least say: “I am the State.”

 She told us of Petrarch, the son of an exile, much of whose life was passed away from his beloved Florence.
-Then of the really lovely Laura, who may have been a coquette; but who at least did not drag her lover down from truth and goodness; but elevated and refined him; and, also, inspired those beautiful poems, on which rests his most enduring fame.
+Then of the really lovely Laura, who may have been a coquette; but who at least did not drag her lover down from truth and goodness; but elevated and refined him; and, also, inspired those beautiful poems, on which rests his most enduring fame.[^Petrarch]
+[^Petrarch]: Brent is referring to Petrarch's sonnets, many of which were addressed to "Laura."

 Miss Brent painted Petrarch’s life as, on the whole, noble, intellectual and true;--she told of his friends, and of his influence on them, and on the age he lived in.